tmoens/zebrafish-facility-manager/zf-usage-docs/docs/best-practices/mutations.md

 Some transgenes names are getting pretty long.
 Take, for example, Tg(8xgli-Xla.Cryaa:NLS-d1mCherry)^st1002.
 This name does not lend itself to printing on a 3" by 1" tank label, especially if the stock has several other transgenes and mutations that need to go on there.
-Equally, it is hard to read on a screen or a phone.
+Equally, it is hard to read on a screen on a phone.

 This is where **nicknames** come in.
 You can give a transgene (or a mutation) a nickname and that nickname will be used in place of all the long